Bhushan0508/solana_test/README.md

 WINIT Test

-1. ts-pm2-ui folder contains the files for UI and Node server
+1. "UI" folder contains the files for UI and Node server
     a. "public" folder contains index.html and js/main.js for user interface
     b. "src" folder contains the files for node server

 **Installation:**
-1. Go to the root folder (ts-pm2-ui)
+1. Go to the root folder ("UI")
 2. run "yarn" to install dependencies.
 Running app
 3. run "npm start dev" to start the node server